vivupadi/chatbot/README.md

 Rate Limiting added to FastAPI using slowapi --> Sets a limit of 30 queries per hour!

+(As next step change the rate limiter to Traefik middleware)

 ## Hosting & Scaling
 Docker Image --> Hetzner Cloud --> Kubernetes(K3s)